Ivo-Evans/lessons/003-variables.md

 ## Challenge

-Yesterday you explored the command line a bit: today you'll do some more exploring, except that instead of merely navigating, you'll explore its creative and destructive powers, with mkdir, touch, rm.
+Yesterday you explored the command line a bit: today you'll do some more exploring, except that instead of merely navigating, you'll explore its creative and destructive powers, with mkdir, touch and rm.

 mkdir makes a directory.
-Give it a name like this
+Give the directory a name like this

 ```
   mkdir my-dir
 ```

-give it multiple names separated by spaces to make an extra directory.
+give it multiple names separated by spaces to make multiple directories.

 touch creates a file, unless there is already a file of that name in the working directory, and then it does nothing - like the inverse of touching a moth's wing.
 The file is an empty, plain-text file.
 It doesn't even need a file extension.
 All files, at base, are like this: even a JPEG is a long string.

-rm is for removing things - but there's a catch. rm will remove single files, or empty folders, but if the folder has anything in it, you'll need to use rm -r, rm 'recursive'.
+rm is for removing things - but there's a catch. rm will remove single files, but if you want to remove folders, you'll need to use rm -r, rm 'recursive'.
 You can also use man rm, or indeed man any other command, to see a manual page for the command.

 So, cd around a bit and try out these commands.
 We're working up to an actual puzzle challenge, but first, you need to know syntax